MusicConnectionMachine/VisualizationG5/README.md

 ## Docker

 The Elasticsearch service (including the mock data) and Express server are available as Docker images.
+The builds will be updated with every push to the develop and master branch.
 They can be run with:

+    # develop branch
+    docker run musicconnectionmachine/visualizationg5-express:develop
+    docker run --user elasticsearch musicconnectionmachine/visualizationg5-elasticsearch:develop
+    # master branch
-    docker run musicconnectionmachine/visualizationg5-express
+    docker run musicconnectionmachine/visualizationg5-express:latest
-    docker run --user elasticsearch musicconnectionmachine/visualizationg5-elasticsearch
+    docker run --user elasticsearch musicconnectionmachine/visualizationg5-elasticsearch:latest

-The builds will be updated with every push to the develop branch.

 Link to the repositories: https://hub.docker.com/u/musicconnectionmachine/dashboard/